se24ncsu/ChefGPT/CONTRIBUTING.md

 3. Install required packages in the front end folder by running npm install in the frontend folder.

-4. Install required packages in the backend end folder by running npm install in the backend folder.
+4. Login to firebase using 'firebase login'

+5. Deploy firebase functions using 'firebase deploy'

-5. Type in "npm start" in the frontend folder and press enter.
+6. Type in "npm start" in the frontend folder and press enter.

-6. Type in "npx nodemon" in the backend folder and press enter.

-7. Make sure both are on separate command line interfaces.

 ###OR